learn-co-curriculum/phase-1-how-the-web-works/README.md

 We do this using [**HTTP Verbs**][verbs], which are also known as **request methods**.

-We can use the same path for multiple actions, so it is the **combination** of the path and the HTTP verb (method) that _fully_ describes the request.
+We can use the same path for multiple actions, but we can make different types of requests to that same path using different HTTP verbs.
+It is the **combination** of the path and the HTTP verb (method) that _fully_ describes the request.

-For example, making a **POST** request to `/learn-co-curriculum/phase-1-how-the-web-works` tells the server something different from making a **GET** request to `/learn-co-curriculum/phase-1-how-the-web-works`.
+For example, making a **POST** request to `/learn-co-curriculum/phase-1-how-the-web-works` tells the server something different than making a **GET** request to `/learn-co-curriculum/phase-1-how-the-web-works`.

 **GET** requests are the most common browser requests.
 This just means "hey server, please _GET_ me this resource", i.e., load this web page.

 Other verbs are used if we want to send some data from the user to the server, or modify or delete existing data.
 Below is a list of the available HTTP Verbs and what each is conventionally used for.
-We will learn more about them a bit later:
+We will learn more about them a bit
+later:

 | Verb    | Description                                                               |
 | ------- | ------------------------------------------------------------------------- |